usnistgov/mgi-json-schema/ABOUT.md

 ```
 In this example, a semantic concept is explicitly invoked in the underlying data model where `"youngsModulus"` is an expected key name.
 This tactic, while valid, results in client applications that must have domain-specific understanding of the underlying data model, which drastically increases the overall development burden.

-A simple example of **decoupled** syntactic and semantic interoperability is shown below:
+A simple example of **decoupled** syntactic and semantic representation is shown below:

 ```
 {